 The origins of the Western Highway date back to the 1850s, when it was a track used for people to walk or ride between the various gold fields.
-The alignment has remained mostly unchanged over time, with some upgrades bringing it up to the configuration it is today.
+The alignment has remained mostly unchanged over time, with some upgrades over time bringing it up to the configuration it is today.
 The progressive upgrading of sections of the highway over time has led to poor road geometry in some sections.
-The poor road geometry can make driving the highway more challenging and, in some cases, can lead to run-offroad or head-on crashes.
+The poor road geometry can make driving the highway more challenging and, in some cases, can lead to run off road or head on crashes.

+2.2.1.4.
 Lack of rest break areas

 There are currently some rest areas available for motorists to take a break along the highway, but most of them are no more than gravel pullover areas, and only some have facilities such as toilets.
 The current rest areas are not inviting for people travelling and, too often, the driver may choose to continue on their journey rather than take a break.
 Consequently, through road safety research, VicRoads has developed a Rest Area Guideline which describes the minimum spacing for various rest stops, and additional stops would be constructed as part of the Project.
 The Western Highway Project Rest Area Route Plan details the specific stops for the Project.
+The location of rest break areas has been detailed in Chapter 9 (Traffic and Transport) and Chapter 18 (Social).